jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The human brain uses the same amount of energy as a 10-watt light bulb
+⚡<!-- FUNFACT --> Fun fact: Nepal is the only country that has a non-rectangular flag.
+It is also asymmetrical.

 </div>